aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 ---

-For this project I gathered four datasets relating to the stock market through using Bloomberg Excel Functions.
+For this project, I gathered four datasets relating to the stock market through using Bloomberg Excel Functions.
 I assessed the quality of the data, cleaned it and rearranged it, and stored the data in clean CSVs.
 I posed my own research questions, explored the data, and reported my findings through a final thesis report and Jupyter slides.

-[TK] here are the equations I plugged into Excel to get the data I need:

 ## Introduction

 ---

+This project was divided into 3 stages:
+1) **data wrangling**
+2) **data exploration**
+3) **data explanation**

+The IPython Notebook files, `data_cleaning.ipynb`, `data_exploratory.ipynb`, and `data_explanatory.ipynb` all document the above 3 stages respectively.
+The first 2 files have been converted to HTML for convenience.

+### To convert my Jupyter Notebook slides, clone the repository and navigate to the terminal.
+Follow these steps:

+1) Navigate to `/Thesis/`
+2) type `jupyter nbconvert pisa2012_explanatory.ipynb --to slides --template output_toggle.tpl --post serve`

 **Broad question:** How do price forecasts for each firm in the S&P 2019 Index compare to their corresponding actual prices?